mongodb/docs/source/includes/fact-prod-rs-deployment-considerations.rst

     site over the local area network.

   - Configure authentication using :setting:`~security.authentication` and
-    :setting:`keyFile`, so that only servers and processes with authentication can connect to the replica set.
+    :setting:`~security.keyFile`, so that only servers and processes with authentication can connect to the replica set.

   - Configure networking and firewall rules so that only traffic